Jim Inhofe: Retirement

 On July 15, 2021, Inhofe told Tulsa World he planned to retire at the end of his current term, in 2027.
 In February 2022, The New York Times reported that Inhofe was planning to resign at the end of the 117th Congress.
-A special election for Inhofe's replace was held in 2022 while he remained in office.
+A special election for Inhofe's replacement was held in 2022 while he remained in office.
 He endorsed his former chief of staff, Luke Holland, in the special election.
 Oklahoma's 2nd congressional district Congressman Markwayne Mullin won the Republican primary and the special election.
 Inhofe resigned on January 3, 2023.
 It was reported in February 2023 that the primary reason for Inhofe's retirement was related to him suffering symptoms of long COVID, which had severely limited his capacity to do day-to-day activities, after an initial infection he had described as "very mild".

 Political positions

 Inhofe was ranked the most conservative member of Congress on the 2017 GovTrack report card.
 He received the same ranking for 2018.
 For 2019, he was ranked as the fifth-most conservative member of the U.S. Senate with a score of 0.91 out of 1, behind Marsha Blackburn (R-TN), Joni Ernst (R-IA), Mike Braun (R-IN), and Ted Cruz (R-TX).